Have you seen this Bee?

 The Bilberry Bumblebee is a very striking insect with a bright orangey-red abdomen (almost to its waist) and a yellow collar behind it’s head.
 Look here for a 5 minute video on the key identification features and how to tell it apart from similar species.

-Here is also a video of Bilberry Bumblebee in flight captured by Tim Griffiths.
+Here is also a video of Bilberry Bumblebee captured by Tim Griffiths.

 Finding the Bilberry bumblebee

 As its name suggests, this species is associated with areas where there are good stands of Bilberry, which flowers from around late April to early June.
 The queens tend to emerge when the bilberry is in flower with workers appearing around May and June and males a bit later towards July and August.
 The queens especially, may be found foraging on Bilberry although the workers and males will be attracted to other flowers including clovers, bramble, heather and bird’s-foot trefoil.

 To help you with your search we have created two interactive maps – one for Bilberry and one for the Bilberry bumblebee.

 If you look at the maps side by side you can focus on areas which have Bilberry records but no Bilberry Bumblebee records!
 You may find a new spot for the bee!
 Basically, upland areas with Bilberry and other flowers plus coastal heathlands are all worth a look!

 Please submit your records using the LERC Wales App or you can submit online into one of our Local Environmental Record Centres (see map to find your Local Environmental Record Centre and a link to their webpage).

 Some LERCs have also identified some priority grid squares for recorders to hunt for the bee.
 These can be found by clicking on the LERC links on the map.

 We really hope you’ll be inspired to get involved and take keep an eye out for this wonderful species in Wales this summer!
 Good luck and if you have questions about bumblebees in Wales, contact Clare Flynn, Skills for Bees Cymru project Officer.